Muftawu/HNGx/README.md

-HNGx Internship Programm
+# HNGx Internship Programme
     Dedicated repo for all HNGx internship tasks, activities and programs